-John D. Winkler is a senior behavioral scientist at the RAND Corporation and director of the Forces and Resources Policy Center of the RAND National Security Research Division.
+John D. Winkler is a senior behavioral scientist at the RAND Corporation and director of the Forces and Resources Policy Center of RAND's National Security Research Division.
 The Center's mission is to improve policy and decisionmaking governing personnel management and use of defense resources to enhance readiness and sustain a vibrant all-volunteer force.
 His areas of expertise include defense manpower and personnel policy, individual and family readiness, military education and training, and reserve component issues.
 Winkler joined RAND in 1980 where he served until 2001 and held a range of corporate and leadership positions, developing and supervising studies and analyses which addressed a range of issues related to defense manpower, training, and reserve affairs.

 Winkler received his Ph.D. in social psychology from Harvard University.

 Agnes Gereben Schaefer, John D. Winkler, Kimberly Jackson, Daniel Ibarra, Darrell Jones, Geoffrey McGovern, Approaches for Strengthening Total Force Culture and Facilitating Cross-Component Integration in the U.S. Military, RAND (RR-2143-OSD), 2020 (forthcoming)